 1. Tell the people in your life

-It is important to let any employers know about your whereabouts, and enquire as to whether or not you will be able to take a break from your job and return when you are ready.
-If possible, find suitable cover for your workload to help your work out.
+It is important to let any employers know about your whereabouts and enquire as to whether or not you will be able to take a break from your job and return when you are ready.
+If possible, find suitable cover for your workload to make this absence easier.